iiWhiteii/Anote-Text-Classification/README.md

 </p>

-The dataset consists of a total of 77 unique labels, each representing a specific banking-related query or concern.
-This diverse set of labels reflects a wide range of potential issues and inquiries within the banking domain, providing a comprehensive foundation for analysis and classification tasks.
+One dataset comprises 77 distinct labels, each denoting a specific inquiry or transaction within the realm of banking.
+This dataset contains 2000 rows of data.
+Notably, even with a reduced set of 150 labels, the model continues to exhibit strong performance.

 #### Model Performance Comparison: